sirgallo/atmChallenge/docs/LocalDeployment.md

 Self signed certs can be generated in the `@certs` folder, where directions are given.
 Since the certs are being generated for the particular hostname running the services, they can be bound directly to the container where haproxy is running.

+## Requirements

+Make sure that docker engine, as well as docker-compose are installed on your local machine.
+If you are running mac or windows, docker-desktop includes both.
+However, this has not been tested on windows (there are a lot of bash files), and has only been tested on CentOs Stream and mac os.